Freelance Contract Essentials: Protect Yourself on Every Project

 6. Confidentiality and Ownership

-Specify who owns the final work and any confidentiality agreements, especially if you are handling sensitive information.
+Specify who owns the final work and any confidentiality agreements, especially if you're handling sensitive data.

 Example: